 Medically reviewed by Drugs.com.
 Last updated on May 11, 2020.

 What is the test?

 This test, which is also called bone densitometry, uses specialized x-rays to measure the thickness and strength of your bones.
+In most cases the spine and hip are scanned; in some cases, the forearm is also included.
 Various scanners use different techniques.
 The one used most often is dual-energy x-ray absorptiometry (DXA).
 Quantitative ultrasound, which does not involve x-rays, may also be used.

 When bones are somewhat thin, the condition is called osteopenia.
 When bones become very thin, the condition is called osteoporosis.
 Bone density tests provide a precise measure of whether you have osteopenia or osteoporosis.

 Both sexes usually begin to lose bone thickness around age 50.
-However, women are much more likely than men to develop osteopenia and osteoporosis before age 70.
+However, women tend to lose bone more rapidly due to hormonal changes during menopause.
+As a result, women are much more likely than men to develop osteopenia and osteoporosis before age 70.

 Exercise and various treatments can help prevent and even restore bone loss.
 That's why diagnosing thin bones is important.
 Not only is a bone density test used to help detect osteopenia and osteoporosis.
 It’s also helpful in monitoring your progress if you're taking bone-building medications.

 How do I prepare for the test?

 Be sure to tell your doctor if you might be pregnant.
 A screening test that uses x-rays should be avoided during pregnancy because it may increase the risk of birth defects.